Insurance-approved rebuild specialists restoring homes after mitigation is complete.

 Licensed.
 Insured.
 Trusted for reconstruction across Maine & New Hampshire.

-Delaying reconstruction after mitigation can lead to hidden structural deterioration, extended project timelines, and increased repair costs.
+Delaying reconstruction can lead to structural deterioration, longer timelines, and increased costs.

-Reconstruction is the next phase, where the property is rebuilt to restore structural integrity.
+Reconstruction is the next phase where the property is rebuilt.

-At Octagon Construction & Energy, we step in after mitigation is complete to handle:
+At Octagon Construction & Energy, we step in after mitigation to:

 Each type of damage requires a specific reconstruction approach based on structural condition and material impact.